Learning procedure

 Our bridges were tested with the help of the expert, the mechanical engineer!

-We experinted with weights and came to results.
+We experimented with weights and came to results.

 It's time for robotics!